web analytics

 Consequences of Burnout

-Studies indicate a correlation between physician stress/burnout and negative effects on clinical practice, including increased medical errors, suboptimal care, unprofessional behavior, decreased patient satisfaction, and increased malpractice litigation.
+Studies indicate a correlation between clinician stress/burnout and negative effects on clinical practice, including increased medical errors, suboptimal care, unprofessional behavior, decreased patient satisfaction, and increased malpractice litigation.
 Burnout and distress also erode professionalism, contributing to job turnover and reduced productivity.
 Burnout is experienced at a significantly higher rate in the medical profession than in other professions.

-Physicians also experience higher rates of emotional exhaustion and depression, as well as alcoholism, drug abuse, troubled marriages, and divorce.
+Physicians experience higher rates of emotional exhaustion and depression, as well as alcoholism, drug abuse, troubled marriages, and divorce.
 Given the significant impact on public health, the toll of professional burnout has far more profound consequences than in other professions.

-This epidemic of burnout among doctors, and its negative impact on health care, is increasingly seen as an issue of public health, as evidenced by the many recent articles: “Why Do Doctors Commit Suicide?” published in The New York Times (2014); “Life/Support: Inside the Movement to Save the Mental Health of Today’s Doctors,” published by TIME Magazine (September 1, 2015); and “Doctors Are Human Too,” published by The New York Times (International edition, April 21, 2017).
+This epidemic of burnout among clinicians, and its negative impact on healthcare, has increasingly been an issue of public health, as evidenced by numerous articles, for example: “Why Do Doctors Commit Suicide?” published in The New York Times (2014); “Life/Support: Inside the Movement to Save the Mental Health of Today’s Doctors,” published by TIME Magazine (September 1, 2015); and “Doctors Are Human Too,” published by The New York Times (International edition, April 21, 2017); “The relationship between resident physician burnout and its’ effects on patient care, professionalism, and academic achievement: A review of the literature” (Health Sciences Review Volume 4, September 2022); “Medscape Physician Burnout & Depression Report 2024: ‘We Have Much Work to Do’,” (Jon McKenna, January 26, 2024.

 According to the American Foundation for Suicide Prevention, physicians are twice as likely to commit suicide as non-physicians, with an average of 300 to 400 doctors committing suicide every year—more than double the rate in the general population and the equivalent of two to three graduating medical school classes.
 This phenomenon cuts across all ages, stages, and career paths—from trainees to senior practitioners—and these challenges are not unique to physicians.
 Nurses and other clinicians experience similar effects on performance, health, and well-being.